-If you don’t currently have any snow, you can always use some ice chips or some shaved ice.
 No matter what filler material you use, be sure to check your child’s hands frequently to make sure they aren’t getting too cold.
-We definitely don’t want any frostbite.
-If you kids’ hands are getting cold, definitely use some gloves to continue playing.
+You definitely don’t want any frostbite.
+If your kids’ hands are getting cold, definitely put gloves on them before you allow them to continue playing.

 This bin can be used in a variety of ways, depending on the ages of your kids.
 Young toddlers can just enjoy the cold sensations of touching and feeling snow as they rake their hands through the bin to grasp counters.
 Older toddlers and preschoolers can use the bin for color practice, by naming the color of each counter they find in the bin or locating specific colors upon request.